1. Introduction and Naming

 Within this Park there are also trees from Europe, North Africa, East Africa, the Middle East, and North America.
 In other words, a tree from almost every continent!

 Park 1 is home to many different animal species.
-When going for a casual walk around the park, it is not uncommon to see a variety of possums, or birds such as parrots and pigeon or dove varieties.
+When going for a casual walk around the park, it is common to see a variety of possums, or birds such as parrots and pigeon or dove varieties.
 This has always been the case.
 Grey-headed flying foxes established a colony in Botanic Park in around 2010 and they are also sometimes found here in Park 1, eating the Moreton Bay figs and other food before they head back to roost in Botanic Park.

 As mentioned above, there used to be grazing cattle throughout the park, much to the annoyance of Adelaide golfers.
 There were also records of bilbies throughout the park, and other beloved Australian mammals such as platypuses and echidnas.
 Unfortunately, with land-use change there has been a decline in the number of mammal species in the Park Lands.
 About two thirds have disappeared.
 Of these, half have become locally extinct from this area.